DerekCresswell/GameDesign11/3 Top Down Arcade/6 ParticleEffects.md

 * Radius, Decrease this to be closer to the size of the bullet.
 This controls the size of the circle.

-* Rotation, set the X rotation to `90` so that our circle will be facing the right direction.

 * Randomize Position, set this to a small-ish number like `0.5`.
 This will make our particles have a varied spawn position and will be more natural.

 ![Shape](Images/Shape.JPG)